jplozf/polish/README.md

 *   `dup`: Duplicates the top item on the stack.
 *   `drop`: Removes the top item from the stack.
 *   `swap`: Swaps the top two items on the stack.
+*   `rot`: Rotates the top three items on the stack.
 *   `clear`: Clears the entire stack.
 *   `depth`: Pushes the current stack depth onto the stack.